alisw/alisw.github.io/infrastructure-mesos.markdown

 machine is:

 - Login to `aiadm.cern.ch`.
-- Set up your OpenStack environment by doing:
+- Set up your OpenStack environment by doing (for build machines):

       eval $(ai-rc "ALICE Release Testing")

+  or (for the release validation machines):

+      eval $(ai-rc "ALICE Cloud Tests")

 - Specify a few parameters for the machine you want to spawn: